 Plus — it relieves pressure on needing to spend money on expensive gifts or paying for every restaurant meal you attend.
 People may start to expect more or think you are cheap if you aren’t picking up the tab every time.

 Many who are not experiencing financial freedom find it hard to relate to those who have sacrificed, worked hard, and worked smart for many years to build their wealth.
 Unfortunately, when people know you’re doing well financially, they might treat you differently.
-The envy mindset has hit the headlines recently with noticeable stories in NZ media and even comments made by some elected officials.
+The envy mindset has hit the headlines over recent years with noticeable stories in New Zealand media and even comments made by some elected officials.

 Some may use your generous nature to form a close bond before trying to get something out of you in one way or another, perhaps a favour or just to “borrow a few dollars”.

 Some may be jealous and direct negative comments or energy your way.
 This may be in the form of comments directed your way: “you got lucky!” or “you didn’t have to overcome…[insert reason here] … like me.”
-Maybe you did have a little luck, but based on Become Wealth’s firsthand experience of dealing with many wealthy people:
+Maybe you did have some fortunate circumstances or natural advantage, but based on Become Wealth’s firsthand experience of dealing with many wealthy people:

 Just like everybody else, they have all had to overcome challenges, setbacks, or hardships of some kind.